Don’t you just love whistling tea kettles?

 Here you will find a brief review of each of the top whistling tea kettles, plus links to more in-depth reviews for each one.
 By the time you finish this article, you should have a good idea which model is best for your needs.

-Best Value: Pykal Whistling Tea Kettle With iCool Handle
+Best Overall: Pykal Whistling Tea Kettle With iCool Handle

 Pykal’s newest model is giving the competition a run for its money.
 This model has a great capacity, a stay-cool handle, an ergonomic push-button pour design, and also comes with a couple of top of the line loose leaf infusers.